adolenc/cl-neovim/README.md

 <!--- copied directly from python host: neovim/plugin/decorators.py#L45-L134 -->

 Note that you can specify just the name of the option in which case default values are assumed, or an `(option value)` list if you want to assign custom values for options.

-In case you want to write plugin or functions which you will manually call via `rpcrequest` or `rpcnotify` (so circumventing the host architecture), you should specify an option `ignore` inside `declare-opts`, so you can just list the arguments for function in the call without having to wrap them into artificial lists.

 ## Sample plugin
 You can find example of a simple plugin (a translation of python example from [:h remote-plugin-example](http://neovim.io/doc/user/remote_plugin.html#remote-plugin-example)) in [rplugin/lisp/sample-plugin.lisp](https://github.com/adolenc/cl-neovim/blob/master/rplugin/lisp/sample-plugin.lisp).